Android-for-Python/gestures4kivy/README.md

 Two finger pinch/spread uses the cursor location as focus.
 Note that the cursor may move significantly during a pinch/spread.

-A two finger move is interpreted by a touch pad as the equivalent mouse wheel event.
+A two finger move is interpreted by a touch pad as the equivalent mouse wheel event, however a horizontal move used for paging screens may exhibit latency [https://github.com/kivy/kivy/issues/7707](https://github.com/kivy/kivy/issues/7707).
 A two finger tap generates a `cg_two_finger_tap()` callback.

 ### Mac